What is the difference Between a Typical Divorce Process and a Collaborative Divorce in Tampa Bay?

 Each spouse who has agreed to the collaborative divorce process secures a collaborative divorce attorney then the process begins by individual and group meetings with attorneys, facilitators and accountants.
 If necessary, outside experts are called in if deemed necessary.
 Again, finding resolutions in high conflict custody cases through the collaborative divorce process can be the best option for the family as a whole.
 Couples who choose to litigate child custody cases are often burdened by the expense and litigation always leaves the decision in the hands of the courts.
 Once the parties reach an agreement, a judge will sign off on the final dissolution of marriage.

-Collaborative Divorce Attorneys Tampa
+Collaborative Divorce Tampa Bay

 Collaborative attorneys can provide effective mediation and guidance to their clients while efficiently working together to create amicable divorce settlements, avoid lengthy discovery and divorce litigation processes and proceedings.
 If you are interested in the collaborative divorce process, please contact our family law office for more information.